tomwhartung/always_learning_python/1-static_image_gallery/README.md

 Most of the site's design is determined by django.

-* Single project: `static_image_gallery
+* Single project: `static_image_gallery`
 * Single app: `groja_gallery`

 Views: TBD.

-### Masterplan
+### MasterPlan

-Be mindful that the masterplan is to do something very similar using Node.js and React.
+Be mindful that the MasterPlan is to do something very similar using Node.js and React, to compare the two.

-E.g., be on the lookout for opportunities to share non-react-dependent JavaScript, HTML, or CSS between the two!
+For example, be on the lookout for opportunities to share non-react-dependent JavaScript, HTML, or CSS between the two!

+**Don't forget the MasterPlan!!**